dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 > <cite>[bitcoindunny]</cite>

 These are just two of the [many confessions] all over twitter.
-Bitcoin, as was explored in [part one], is a living thing.
+Bitcoin, as was explored in [part one][I], is a living thing.
 Mises argued that economics also is a living thing.
 And as we all know from personal experience, living things are inherently difficult to understand.